Updated – Originally published May 24, 2023

 When kids are given a breakdown of the possible dangers, they will be aware of things to watch out for.

-Privacy settings
+Privacy Settings

-Parents can encourage their children to make their Snapchat account private, which means that only people they have added as friends can see their content and send them Snaps.
+Parents can encourage their children to make their Snapchat accounts private, which means that only people they have added as friends can see their content and send them Snaps.
 None of the child’s Snaps will be shared on the public discovery page.

 Reporting Tools